 Mount Fuji is such a gorgeous place to explore.
 It is loaded with beautiful views, breathtaking gardens, traditional sites, and a lot more.

-So, let me introduce you to the 10 best things to do and see around Mount Fuji.
-All these are perfect for first-time visitors who want to discover this amazing place from Tokyo.
+So, let me introduce you to the 10 best things to do and see around Mt.
+Fuji.
+All of these are perfect for a one-day trip, especially for first-time visitors who want to discover this amazing place from Tokyo.

 1. Oshino Hakkai

-Filled with eight scenic ponds, this place has a lot of gorgeous sights to capture.
+This small village is filled with eight scenic ponds and offers many gorgeous sights to capture.
 Walk around the beautiful pathways and enjoy the peaceful ambience.